Two of the most winning right-handed pitchers are now colleagues. Data reveals the similarities and differences between Kohei Arihara and Hiromi Ito

 This time, we will look at the similarities and differences between the two right-handed pitcher, based on the various performance and indicators recorded by pitcher and pitcher in the NPB.
 We will explore the reasons why both pitcher have continued to achieve success in Pacific League in recent years, and look forward to their continued success in 2026 and beyond.

-Kohei Arihara: Utilizing his excellent control, his consistency has improved significantly over the past three years
+Kohei Arihara: Utilizing his excellent control, his consistency has greatly improved over the past three years.

-The various statistics and indicators that pitcher Arihara recorded in NPB are as follows.
+The following are the various statistics and metrics pitcher Arihara recorded in NPB.

 In nine seasons in the NPB, his BB rate has never been above the 3-point mark, and all but 2015, his rookie year, he has had a BB rate of 2.20 or less in all eight seasons.
 He has also maintained a career average BB rate of 2.03, which is very good for a starter rate.